The day-to-day lives of Iron Age people

 Hunter:

-The job of the hunter is normally seen as the most glamorous and important position for someone in the iron age, with images of heroic warriors killing a giant bear and saving the village from starvation.
-In reality the iron age made huge advances in farming, and grain was relied on much heavier than hunting was.
+The job of the hunter is normally seen as the most glamorous and important position for someone in the Iron Age, with images of heroic warriors killing a giant bear and saving the village from starvation.
+In reality, the Iron Age made huge advances in farming, and grain was relied on much heavier than hunting was.

 Using bows and spears a hunter would often have to walk many miles to find something large to hunt like deer or boar, and often the initial shot from a bow wouldn’t kill, but rather cause a bleeding wound the hunter could follow until the animal died.
-A 500 pound deer is difficult to kill in a single shot with an iron age quality bow, and the second it gets hit its going to run much faster than any human could.
+A 500-pound deer is difficult to kill in a single shot with an Iron Age quality bow, and the second it gets hit it’s going to run much faster than any human could.

 If the creature could be successfully tracked to the point it bled out and died, then the next few hours would be spent getting covered in blood and guts butchering the animal.
 The next stage would be to walk back to the settlement with 30kg of raw deer meat on your back, only to drop it off so you can go and get the rest.

 After the initial pride of feeding the village wore off, life would consist of walking several miles to shoot something, then running several miles until it died, then getting covered in animal guts before walking all the way back carrying a huge amount of weight.
+Hunters had better lives than farmers and also had the chance to eat extra things they caught or found in the wilderness, but it would be a very dangerous and exhausting line of work.

 Builder:

-Building walls would involve stacking stone packed with clay in-between to hold it together, and cutting beams to lay walls and roofs.
-It was probably one of the better jobs of the time as the stones used were normally quite small and there wasn’t any hard labour involved other than general lifting.
+Iron Age buildings consisted of small stone walls with a wooden thatched roof, and since they hadn’t discovered the same type of mortar used in building castles yet, stone couldn’t be built very high.
+Building walls would involve stacking stone packed with clay in between to hold it together and cutting beams to lay walls and roofs.
+It was probably one of the better jobs of the time as the stones used were normally quite small and there wasn’t any hard labor involved other than general lifting.

 Brewer: